 Each year the Government publish an annually reviewed National Risk Register.
-This details the Government’s current assessment of the likelihood and potential impact of a range of different civil emergency risks ( including naturally and accidently occurring hazards and malicious threats) that may directly affect the UK.
+This details the Government’s current assessment of the likelihood and potential impact of a range of different civil emergency risks (including naturally and accidentally occurring hazards and malicious threats) that may directly affect the UK.
 It also provides information on how the UK and emergency services prepare for these emergencies.

 Get more information on the National Risk Register

 Community Risk Register